 For the best Asian food, add a trip to Chinatown to your agenda.
 This thriving district began back in the 1860s and today is more popular than ever.
 It consists of everything from family-run dim sum bars to world-class restaurants.
 The district even hosts an Asian food festival for an entire month every year.

 Tea, Coffee and Wine

-Most who visit Melbourne will want a tea, coffee or glass of wine during their trip.
+Most who visit Melbourne will want tea, coffee, or a glass of wine during their trip.
 For a delicious coffee, head to Little Italy, where they serve up an amazing espresso.
 Countless venues around Melbourne also serve high tea and exotic coffees.
 Affectionately named ‘coffee palaces’, you don’t have to look far to find one…just follow your nose.

-For wine, know that there are five wine producing regions around the city.
-The Yarra Valley is responsible for much of Victoria’s wine production, and you can find some of their finest creations in the halls of DeBortoli, Fergusson and Yering Station.
+For wine, know that there are five wine-producing regions around the city.
+The Yarra Valley is responsible for much of Victoria’s wine production, and you can find some of their finest creations in the halls of DeBortoli, Fergusson, and Yering Station.
 You might also want to pop into an independent winery like Punt Road or Mandala Wines.

-Cal Bailey runs Mountain Leon – a travel blog he started after two years on backpacking around the world.
+Cal Bailey runs Mountain Leon – a travel blog he started after two years of backpacking around the world.
 If you want to learn more about life on the road or his blogging, you can read his latest blog posts.

 Which of these Melbourne restaurants do you most want to try?
 Let me know in the comments section below!